-Blackburn State Park, which is managed by Waubonsie State Park, is located in Fremont County, IA, at 1291 Cemetery Road, approximately 3 miles northeast of the village of Thurman and a few miles north of the Loess Hills Scenic Byway.
+Blackburn State Park, which is managed by Waubonsie State Park, is located in Fremont County, IA, at 1291 Cemetery Road, approximately 3 miles northeast of the town of Thurman and a few miles north of the Loess Hills National Scenic Byway.
 It’s a 72-acre park formed in 2019 from the donation of over 150 acres by William R. (Bill) and Sara Blackburn.
 Bill grew up in Southwest Iowa and the donated land is near where his ancestors settled in the 1840s.
 The park is at the center of approximately 1000 acres of preserved public grounds, including the Blackburn and Green Hollow Wildlife Management Areas, which are managed by the Nishnabotna Wildlife Unit of the State Department of Natural Resources.
 The state park includes a reservable large pavilion/picnic shelter and overlook platform that can accommodate family and community gatherings.
 The shelter may be reserved by contacting the Waubonsie State Park representatives, below.
 Hiking trails wind through the timber, with a waterless restroom nearby, as shown in the trails map below.
 Given the site’s remote location, there is no public water supply, and all garbage must be removed by the visitor.
 A 20-acre restored prairie graces high ground where native flowers bloom, especially in late spring.
 Three beautiful stone benches positioned on the ridge offer grand views of the sunset over the woods.
 Further information about the Blackburn State Park and the surrounding wildlife management areas can be obtained at www.iowadnr.gov and by contacting:

 Friends of Blackburn State Park: Donations & Volunteers

 The Friends of Blackburn State Park (otherwise known as The Green Hollow Center, Inc.) is an Iowa nonprofit corporation that accepts tax exempt donations (IRS Tax ID no. 26-463 9738, Iowa Secretary of State corporation no. 378311).
 The form for donating to the Friends group can be downloaded here.
-(Please note that the "Donate" button on this website under the Golden Hills name is for the Golden Hills organization itself, NOT the Friends group.)
+(Please note that the "Donate" button on this website above under the Golden Hills name is for the Golden Hills organization itself, NOT the Friends group.)

 Donations are used to fund special park improvements and educational and community activities hosted at the park.
 For example, the group has sponsored student tree plantings and a community music festival at the site.